-WooCommerce was built for those who want a more hands on approach to building their online store, because it gives you endless design options.
+WooCommerce was built for those who want a more hands-on approach to building their online store because it gives you endless design options.

 With WooCommerce, you will have access to great customization potential, but this kind of freedom and power comes with a much higher technical requirement, making WooCommerce a little bit intimidating for beginners and for people who have no background in web development.

-Some knowledge on WordPress and WooCommerce will be necessary here, and this may mean that you will have to hire a developer and web designer for you to be able to build your store.
+Some knowledge of WordPress and WooCommerce will be necessary here, and this may mean that you will have to hire a developer and web designer for you to be able to build your store.
 You will be able to find detailed video tutorials on how to set up your online store though, which many find helpful.
-Ultimately, WooCommerce was built for those who are technically competent in WordPress in order to have smooth and efficient administration.
+Ultimately, WooCommerce was built for those who are technically competent in WordPress to have smooth and efficient administration.